Erastuskanyatta/PHP-Yii2-Framework/index.md

 In this article;
 - we have installed yii2 framework.
 - we have looked at yii2 directories.
-- we have created a simple webpage using yii2 framework.
+- we have created a portfolio page using yii2.

 Have You tried yii2??Why not?Try today!